adolfoeliazat/iota-miner/README.md

     2) Adapt some default configuration values to your specific needs
 2) Open a command line window, traverse to the tool's folder and launch "run.py" with your Python3 interpreter
 3) Follow the dialogue

+## Important
+This tool ships with a copy of the Pyota libary (v1.2.0b1), because:
+- It is the latest version and newer than the one available via PIP (at the time of writing)
+- It is the last version still supporting CURL, which is going to be replaced with KERL due to an UPDATE in the IOTA protocol

+## Installation
+1) Install Python3
+2) Install required Python 3 modules
+    > pip3 install pyota

+    > pip3 install pyopenssl

+## Prerequisite
+- Python3
+- PyOpenSSL
+- Pyota + dependencies